About the Financial Aid Award Process

 - Drug Conviction Worksheet

-Eastern notifies you of your eligibility in the form of an award letter.
-New students will receive a paper copy along with an Award Letter Guide in the mail and an Electronic Award Letter.
-Continuing students will receive an Electronic Award Letter.
+Eastern notifies you of your eligibility in the form of a Financial Aid Package.
+New students will receive their first Financial Aid Package via a mailed paper copy; any further Financial Aid Packages will be sent via email notification.
+Continuing students will receive an email notification.
 We determine your financial aid eligibility using the Cost of Attendance (COA), the Estimated Family Contribution (EFC), and your Financial Need.

 - The COA figure is made up of direct costs to the student (tuition, room, board, and fees) and related educational expenses (living, transportation, books and supplies and other miscellaneous expenses).
 To get exact billable costs for the current academic year, please visit the Student Accounts Office's webpage.
 View your program's COA budget.